Strong ill-posedness for fractional Hartree and cubic NLS Equations: Proof of Theorem

-Before proving the Theorem \ref{ilr2} we shall improve Lemma \ref{d2} by using the fact that there exist non zero vectors $v_1,v_2,v_3$ in $\rd$ and satisfying the resonance condition along with the angle constrain See Section \ref{res} for details.
-Lemma \ref{d2'} below ensures us to have the same lower bound for $U_3[\psi_0]$ as in Lemma \ref{d2} with lot of room to choose $T,$ cf. Lemma \ref{d2}.
-The idea is to split $U_3[\psi_0]$ in two parts and have a lower bound for the first part dominating the upper bound of the second part.
+\begin{remark} The resonant sets $\mathcal{R}_{d,2}$ corresponding to standard Laplacian $-\Delta$ goes back to Colliander-Keel-Staffilani-Takaoka-Tao \cite{colliander2010transfer}.
+It has played a crucial role in the previous works (via geometric optics approach) by Carles et al. in \cite{carles2012geometric, carles2017norm} and by Kishimoto in (Fourier analytic approach) \cite{kishimoto2019remark}.
+For details see Appendices 2 below.
+Proposition \ref{crs} thus also maybe of independent interest. \end{remark} Before proving the Theorem \ref{mt3}, we shall improve Lemma \ref{d2} by using the fact that there exist non zero vectors $v_1,v_2,v_3$ in $\rd$ and satisfying the resonance condition Lemma \ref{d2'} below ensures us to have the same lower bound for $U_3[\psi_0]$ as in Lemma \ref{d2} but with lot of room to choose $T.$ The idea is to split $U_3[\psi_0]$ in two parts and have a lower bound for the first part dominating the upper bound of the second part.
 This splitting is inspired from \cite{forlano2019remark} in the context of wave equation.

-\begin{lemma} Let $\psi_0$ be given by \eqref{kid}, $1\leq p \leq \infty$, $s\in\R$, $\alpha\in\mathcal{E}_d$ and $1\leq A \ll N$.
+\begin{lemma} Let $\psi_0$ be given by \eqref{kid}, $1\leq p,q \leq \infty$, $s\in\R$, $\alpha\in\mathcal{E}_d$ and $1\leq A \ll N$.
 If $N^{-\alpha}\ll T\ll A^{-1}N^{1-\alpha},$ then we have

 \end{lemma} \begin{proof}[{\bf Proof}] Note that with

 we have (see \eqref{dspl})

 provided $A\ll N$ and $\xi\in Q_A$ and $\mathcal{A}=\{\eta=(\eta_2,\eta_3,\eta_4)\in\Sigma^3:\eta_2+\eta_3-\eta_4=0\}$.
 Set